joeypizzas/todo-list/planning.md

             - Indented list of Todos, just showing name and due date for each.
             - Tapping a to-do opens the center-state to-do edit modal.
             - main section is scrollable on its own, separate from the rest of the page, which is fixed.
+    - To come back later for profile modal, new modal, and lists page.
+- Add dymanic behavior via javascript.
+    - LHN:
+        - Hover event listeners on home button and lists pages.
+            - Show cursor over them and highlight color.
+            - Once pages are built, load page on clickup.
+    - Profile:
+        - Hover event listener on edit button.
+        - Once edit modal is built, load page on clickup.